lanl-aea/waves/docs/tutorial_09_post_processing_waves.rst

       :language: Python
       :diff: tutorials_tutorial_08_data_extraction

+Advanced `SCons`_ users may be tempted to write an `SCons Python function builder`_ for the post-processing task :cite:`SCons`.
+A Python function builder would have the advantage of allowing users to pass Python objects to the task definition directly.
+This would eliminate the need to read an intermediate YAML file for the plot selection dictionary, for instance.

-Here we use the ``post_processing.py`` CLI instead of the module's API for the task definition because the post-processing will include plotting with ``matplotlib``, which is not thread-safe.
-When the CLI is used, multiple post-processing tasks from *separate* workflows can be executed in parallel because each task will be launched from a separate thread.
+Here we use the ``post_processing.py`` CLI instead of the module's API for the task definition because the post-processing will include plotting with `matplotlib`_ :cite:`matplotlib`, which is not thread-safe :cite:`matplotlib-thread-safety`.
+When the CLI is used, multiple post-processing tasks from *separate* workflows can be executed in parallel because each task will be launched from a separate Python main process.
 Care must still be taken to ensure that the post-processing tasks do not write to the same files, however.

 **********************
 Post-processing script